Permaweb-Journal/journal/content/article/copus-product-review.md

 ---
 title: "Copus Product Review: A New Way to Link Creative Work Across the Web"
-description: Copus is a web-based platform that lets creators link and contextualize their work across the open internet.
-This review explores how Copus rethinks online publishing by building a network of creative relationships—beyond the walls of traditional social platforms.
+description: A review of Copus and its approach to decentralized publishing.
 permalink:
 tags:
 contributor:
   name: Ishioma Light [Horizon]
   x: HorizonXBT